ianlai/Algorithm-Python/README.md

 __2007__Find Original Array From Doubled Array.py
 __2008__Maximum Earnings From Taxi.py
-__2093__Minimum Cost to Reach City With Discounts.py
+__2093__Minimum Cost to Reach City With Discounts.py __2154__Keep Multiplying Found Values by Two.py
+__2155__All Divisions With the Highest Score of a Binary Array.py
 =====================================
-Num of Python Practice:  321
+Num of Python Practice:  324

 =====================================